andremarcelonunes/Projeto-Shark-Attack/README.md

 My focus on this project were to clean the dataset that came from Kaggle, based on research by  https://www.sharkattackfile.net/index.htm
 During my job, I tryied to answer the following question:

-* Which age group  do white shark like to attack?
+* Which age group are  white sharks more likely to attack?

 White Shark belongs to Family Lamnidae - Mackerel Sharks and your scientifc name is  *Carcharodon carcharias*